 The Hubsan Zino 2 is an intriguing option for those looking for an alternative to the different DJI Mavic offerings.
-The Zino 2 is the same price as the $399 Mavic Mini but has features that put it more in the realm of the Mavic Air or even the full-size Mavic or Mavic 2.
-Should you take at this foldable aerial photography drone?
+The Zino 2 initially launched at the same price as the $399 Mavic Mini but has features that put it more in the realm of the Mavic Air or even the full-size Mavic or Mavic Air 2.
+Unfortunately, the price of the Zino 2 has now risen to $599.
+Should you opt for this foldable aerial photography drone instead of one of DJI’s?
 Let’s take a closer look.

 Hubsan Zino 2